Obama blocks Chinese wind farms in Oregon over security

 "There have been many Chinese investments in the U.S. that have gone through without trouble," said Benjamin Powell, a former general counsel to the director of national intelligence who is now a partner at Wilmer Hale.

-(Additional reporting by Doug Palmer; Editing by Vicki Allen and Claudia Parsons)
+(Additional reporting by Doug Palmer and Gabriel Wildau in SHANGHAI; Editing by Vicki Allen, Claudia Parsons and Daniel Magnowski)